edwinmui/text-automater/README.md

 you wish to send via iMessage.

 ## Usage
-In terminal, run the program with:
+In terminal, navigate to the source foler and run the program with:
 ```bash
 python3 main.py
 ```